-- Do two sets of 10.
+- Do 2 sets of 10.

 Good posture can reduce pain and muscle tension.
-Several times a day, a person can realign their body to help them learn to stand with good posture naturally.
+Several times a day, a person can realign their body to help them learn to stand with a good posture naturally.

-To have a good posture when standing:
+To have a good posture when standing, a person should:

-- Drop your shoulders down and back.
+- Drop their shoulders down and back.

-- Position the ears over the shoulders
+- Position the ears over the shoulders.

-- Draw your stomach in slightly
+- Draw the stomach in slightly.

-- Unlock the knees slightly.
+- Unlock, or bend the knees slightly.

-If a doctor recommends a specific exercise program, ask if it is safe to do other home exercises and what exercises to avoid.
+If a doctor recommends a specific exercise program, a person should ask if it is safe to do other home exercises alongside the program.

 - Exposing the spine to repeated impacts from jumping or running.
 Common culprits include trampolines, horseback riding, and long-distance running on hard surfaces.